Partial Symmetry Detection for 3D Geometry using Contrastive Learning with Geodesic Point Cloud Patches: Related Work

-\textbf{Global Reflective Symmetry} One predominant kind of symmetry is the global reflective symmetry.
-It has been studied long before in the 2D domain \cite{atallah1985symmetry} and many classical algorithms have been proposed for the detection of reflective planes in 3D based on Fourier descriptors \cite{kazhdan2004reflective}, generalized even moments \cite{martinet2006accurate}, randomized voting techniques \cite{podolak2006planar} or viewpoint entropy distribution \cite{li2016efficient}.
-Some of these approaches even aim at detecting global symmetry with missing geometry \cite{sipiran2014approximate}.
-In recent years novel learning-based techniques emerged, either supervised \cite{ji2019fast} or unsupervised \cite{gao2020prs, li2023e3sym}.
-Although these approaches are able to surpass the performance of classical model-based methods and deal robustly even with incomplete data, they aim at detecting only global reflective and not partial symmetries within 3D geometry.
+\textbf{Global Symmetry.} The most studied setting is global symmetry, where a single transformation maps the entire shape onto itself.
+It has been studied long before in the 2D domain~\cite{atallah1985symmetry} and many classical algorithms have been proposed in 3D, predominantly for reflective planes based on Fourier descriptors~\cite{kazhdan2004reflective}, randomized voting techniques~\cite{podolak2006planar} or viewpoint entropy distribution~\cite{li2016efficient}, and also for rotational symmetries via generalized even moments~\cite{martinet2006accurate}.
+Some of these approaches even aim at detecting global symmetry with missing geometry~\cite{sipiran2014approximate}.
+In recent years novel learning-based techniques emerged, either supervised~\cite{ji2019fast} or unsupervised~\cite{gao2020prs, li2023e3sym}, and more recently single-image reflection detection~\cite{li2025symmetry}, though all are restricted to planar reflection.
+Although these approaches surpass classical model-based methods and deal robustly even with incomplete data, they detect only global, not partial, symmetries.
+Closest in spirit to ours, E3Sym~\cite{li2023e3sym} clusters $E(3)$-invariant point features to recover an arbitrary number of reflection planes; we likewise detect by clustering invariant embeddings, but target partial multi-instance symmetry of arbitrary type rather than global planar reflection alone.
+A related but distinct family is \emph{intrinsic} symmetry, invariant to isometric (pose) deformations, addressed by classical global~\cite{ovsjanikov2008global, wang2017group} and partial~\cite{xu2009partial, mitra2010intrinsic, xu2012multi, nagar2018fast} methods as well as learning-based detection~\cite{qiao2022learning}.
+As intrinsic symmetries are relevant only under isometric deformation, we focus on extrinsic partial symmetry, which covers rigid and articulated 3D models.

+\textbf{Part Relationships.} In shape encoding and generation~\cite{li2017grass, yu2019partnet, mo2019structurenet, gao2019sdm}, symmetric relationships are embedded into hierarchical shape representations to regularize the network, and can be recovered from the learned latent space by a separately trained point-cloud encoder~\cite{mo2019structurenet}.
+However, such recovery remains limited to the training distribution and categories, whereas our method requires no labeled ground truth and generalizes to arbitrary geometry.